IllegalLeft/pcboy/pcboydocs.md

-# Sam's 8bitMUSH Computer Emulator Documentation
+# PCBoy -- Sam's 8bitMUSH Computer Emulator Documentation

-Foreward
+- Foreward
-System Overview
+- System Overview
-    Overview
+   - Overview
-    Memory Map
+   - Memory Map
-Input
+- Input
-Display
+- Display
-Sound
+- Sound
-CPU
+- CPU
-    Registers and Flags
+  - Registers and Flags
-    Instruction Set
+  - Instruction Set
-    Interrupts
+  - Interrupts
-    Comparison to GameBoy CPU
+  - Comparison to GameBoy CPU
-    Comparison to 8080
+  - Comparison to 8080
-    Comparison to Z80
+  - Comparison to Z80

-Programming
+- Programming
-    Small Programs
+  - Small Programs
-    Large Programs
+  - Large Programs

 ---

 ## Foreward

-This is some dumb project that no one will ever see.
+This is some wild project you might not care about.
 It's a working CPU emulator attatched to virtual hardware on 8bitMUSH.
 Yes, I can hear you cringing.

 ## History
 Early to Mid 2020 -- Started CPU project after being on hiatus for a while time.
 Made basic CPU emulation with the first chunk of instructions (Not $CB prefix).
 Scripts to convert binaries to attributes to copy and past in made to facilitate large programming.

 October 21st, 2020 -- Help documentation and underlying help system added.

 October 28th, 2020 -- Interrupts added.

 December, 2020 -- Screen and input added.

 ---